command-line-interface-pages/site.github.io/content/about/index.md

 To virefy whether if successfully installed to `/home/$USER/.local/bin` type `clip-view --version`.
 To view `cat` page just type `clip-view cat`.

+> Note for programmers: installation also can be done via clonning
+> [tools][tools] repo, moving to `clip-view` directory and issuing
+> `make install` command.

 ## Uninstallation :disappointed:

 All tools are being installed in `/home/$USER/.local/bin` directory.
 So to remove them just run `rm` command like `rm /home/$USER/.local/bin/clip-view`.

+> Note for programmers: uninstallation also can be done via moving to
+> `clip-view` directory and issuing `make uninstall` command.

 ## Why to use this project? :question: